 - Important: contains messages that Gmail has flagged as "important".
 (See Priority Inbox overview for more details about this Gmail feature.)

 Note that a message can have multiple labels (for instance, "Personal", "Travel", "All Mail" and "Starred").
-In this case, a copy of this message will be downloaded and displayed in all the corresponding Thunderbird's folders.
+In this case, a single copy of this message will be downloaded, but it will be displayed in all the corresponding Thunderbird folders.